dmitrykoro/fl-execution-framework/tests/docs/fl_fundamentals.md

-# Federated Learning Fundamentals
+# 🧠 Federated Learning Fundamentals

-A comprehensive guide to understanding federated learning concepts, challenges, and the defensive strategies implemented in this framework.
+Understanding federated learning concepts, challenges, and defensive strategies implemented in this framework.

 ---